 - Training: We ask new visitors to complete a mandatory session for all new volunteers.
 This cover the legal aspects of detention, the psychological effects for detainees, cultural awareness and listening skills.
 We provide regular ongoing training for all of our volunteers throughout the year on various aspects of visiting, often bringing in external trainers.

 Our volunteers come from the following catchment areas – Brighton, Crawley, Reigate/Redhill, Horsham, and Oxted/East Grinstead.
-Local support groups are held every six to eight weeks in each of these areas, to enable visitors to share their experiences with each other.
-In addition, our four members of staff are on hand during office hours to help with any worries visitors may have concerning the detainee they are visiting.
+Local support groups are held every six weeks in each of these areas, to enable visitors to share their experiences with each other.
+In addition, our staff are on hand during office hours to help with any worries visitors may have concerning the person they are visiting.